vascoalramos/portfolio/content/projects/rest-review.md

 showInProjects: false
 ---

 A platform to check, search, and review restaurants.
-It allows users to filter search results and manage their favorites' list and restaurant owners to add, edit, or/and delete restaurants.
+It allows users to filter search results and manage their favorites list and restaurant owners to add, edit, or/and delete restaurants.